jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 (4) An offender who is the subject of an application for an extended supervision order must be present at the hearing of the application and may be represented by counsel.
 (5) During the hearing, the sentencing court may adjourn the hearing and,— (a) if the offender was brought to court under section 65(3) of the Corrections Act 2004, section 65 of that Act applies; or
-  (b) if the offender was brought to court following arrest under a warrant issued under subsection (3), the offender may be granted bail in accordance with subsection (6); but, if bail is not granted, the court must remand the offender in custody, in which case the period of the adjournment may not exceed 8 days; or
+  (b) if the offender was brought to court following arrest under a warrant issued under subsection (3), the offender may be granted bail in accordance with subsection (6); but, if bail is not granted, the court must remand the offender in custody, in which case the period of the adjournment may not exceed 8 days unless the parties otherwise consent; or
   (c) in any other case (subject to subsection (9)),—
     (i) the court may allow the offender to go at large during the period of the adjournment; or (ii) the offender may be granted bail in accordance with subsection (6).